 There are four drive modes — normal, economy, electric-only, and a new Sport mode which brings a more sensitive throttle response.
 There is also a new Auto Glide Control (AGC), which makes coasting more efficient.
 Under normal driving, engine braking slows the car down when the driver lifts off from the accelerator pedal; the new AGC limits the loss of speed through an automatic drive setting that acts more like a neutral gear, allowing the car to coast to a stoplight.
 It is only used in the Economy mode.

 Toyota has quickly been making key safety systems standard.
 On the Camry, this includes:

 - Pre-Collision System with Pedestrian Detection and Smart Stop

 Higher trim levels come with a blind spot monitor and rear cross traffic alert for backing up safely when you can’t see to either side (using bumper sensors).
 The optional intelligent clearance sonar includes rear cross-traffic braking, too.

-The new Toyota EntuneTM 3.0 multimedia system has navigation and apps for everyone.
+The new Toyota EntuneTM 3.0 multimedia system has navigation and apps, but remains a bit primitive when shopped against most competitors.
 The four-cylinder cars come with Connected Navigation GPS Link with Moving Maps, and the V6 has the more-accurate Dynamic Navigation system with over-the-air map updates (including local details).